webplatform/docs/html/attributes/srcset/index.md

     <img srcset="small.jpg 1x, large.jpg 2x"
     src="small.jpg" />

 The '''srcset''' attribute can also take a comma separated list of URL's for each of the available image sizes.
 The image widths are defined using '''w''' descriptor.
-If you save out 3 different sizes of your image at 300px, 600px, 1024px this is what your code would look like.
+If you save out three different sizes of your image at 300px, 600px, 1024px this is what your code would look like.

     <img srcset="small.jpg 300w,
             medium.jpg 600w,